 There are so many books out there that can help you become a better writer, that it is sometimes hard to know where to start.
-In this Author Resources blog series, I will help you out, by recommending some of my favorite books for (aspiring) writers.
-In this installment, I present to you: Jurgen Wolff’s “Your Writing Coach: From Concept to Character, from Pitch to Publication”.
+So I thought I’d help you out, by recommending some of my favorite books for (aspiring) writers.
+I present to you one of the first books I ever read as a newbie writing coach: Jurgen Wolff’s “Your Writing Coach: From Concept to Character, from Pitch to Publication”.
 This book is great if you want to figure out ways to keep your reader interested.
 It’s also a fantastic book if you’re looking for a lot of tips and tricks to improve your writing.
 So let’s dive in!

 How to keep your reader's interest